Common tree questions

 There are exemptions where permission may not be required but contact your district council Tree Officer for advice and guidance.

 Pruning a protected tree

 How to request permission

-Applications to fell, cut or prune a protected tree must be made in writing to the District Council explaining which tree will be affected, what work you propose to do and why.
+Applications to undertake any works to a protected tree must be made in writing to the district council explaining which tree will be affected; what work you propose to do; and why.
 There may be a special application form to complete.
-Contact your District Council Tree Officer, for advice.
+Contact your district council Tree Officer, for advice.

 Builders felling or pruning trees

 On a nearby building site, the builders are felling/pruning trees, is this permitted?